-- B6.6.1 Standing with gun held by one or both hands.
-All portions of the shooter's clothing, body and gun must be clear of artificial support - B6.6.2 The use of bipods, shooting sticks, monopods or artificial supports is prohibited for all shotgun shooting except event 35
+B6.6.1 Standing with gun held by one or both hands.
+All portions of the shooter's clothing, body and gun must be clear of artificial support

 B6.7 Standing using barricade for support

 B6.7.1 When using a barricade the shooter may adopt any hold on the gun that they wish to but may not alter or adjust the barricade in any way.
 Note that only where permitted under event conditions may competitors make use of props, screens or barricades or other range structures to support themselves when shooting